dashpay/docs/docs/user/wallets/dashcore/installation-windows.rst

    Dash Core synchronization is complete

-You can now begin to use your wallet to send and receive funds.
+You can now create a wallet to send and receive funds.

 Creating your Dash Wallet
 -------------------------